 Skin: Cement may have an irritating effect on moist skin (due to sweat or humidity) after prolonged contact or may cause contact dermatitis after repeated contact.
-Prolonged skin contact with wet cement or wet concrete may cause serious burns because they develop without pain being felt (for example when kneeling in wet concrete even when wearing trousers).
+Prolonged skin contact with wet cement or wet

 Inhalation: Repeated inhalation of dust of Common cements over a long period of time increases the risk of developing lung diseases.